 By asking questions.

-Quality questions about your strengths and weaknesses, your teacher (or lack of), the books and sources of information you’re using and other things that are either causing the plateau, or can get you out of it.
+Quality questions about your strengths and weaknesses, your guitar teacher (or lack of), the books and sources of information you’re using and other things that are either causing the plateau, or can get you out of it.

 Then, take one or more decisions that will change the direction away from what you’re doing that’s causing the lack of progress.

-These decisions can include anything from changing the quantity of time practicing, buying a book, getting a teacher (or getting rid of a teacher that doesn’t care about, or isn’t able to get you to reach, your goals), practicing more slowly, preparing a practice schedule, using a metronome, changing the order of the items you’re learning, and many other things.
+These decisions can include anything from changing the quantity of time practicing, buying a book, getting a teacher (or getting rid of a teacher that doesn’t care about, or isn’t able to get you to reach, your musical goals), practicing more slowly, preparing a practice schedule, using a metronome, changing the order of the items you’re learning, and many other things.

 The more quality questions you ask, the sooner you get out of the plateau, and the bigger will be the breakthrough that comes after it.

 But the most important thing is that you don’t stop, even if it takes some time to get out of the plateau.

 Reaching a plateau is a normal part of the learning curve and should never be mistaken for an inability to get better at playing guitar.

 What do you intend to learn in the next month, this year, the next three years?